squallstar/support-ticketing/Readme.md

 # Notes

+ * Currently the only available language is Italian
  * The only supported Database is **MySQL**
  * You need to create new projects and users via the database (we are working to implement a creation UI)